MarkusMueller-DS/Synthetic-Data-Generation/README.md

 ### Create Python Environments

 Here are the instruction on how to create the different environments.
-I tested to expport the different environemtns as a yml file and and then create a new environment from that file but there were multipe errors regards the pip packages so here is a step by step process for every environment needed.

 #### General Environment